 - 1. Allow for greater flexibility in teaching load.
 Investigate alternatives to the standard 4/4 teaching load, including trading winter or summer courses for fall or spring courses, and counting the supervision of experiential learning activities as part of faculty load.
 (This is also a recruiting tool; see below.) - 2.
 Maintain a low percentage of adjunct faculty and provide support for faculty contributions to the academic climate. - 3.
 Support the role of advising by: - a.
 Providing for a more equitable distribution of advising activities across departments and faculty. - b.
-Maintaining low student-to-faculty advising loads.

-- c.
-Continuing to provide professional development opportunities designed to improve advising methods, and an awareness of general academic issues and administrative processes. - d.
-Providing an evaluation and reward system for faculty to ensure good student support through excellence in advising. - e.
-Emphasizing the need for strong advising skills in hiring, and as a valuable part of the promotion and tenure process.
+Maintaining low student-to-faculty advising loads. - Continuing to provide professional development opportunities designed to improve advising methods and an awareness of general academic issues and administrative processes. - d.
+Providing an evaluation and reward system for faculty to ensure good student support through excellence in advising. - Emphasizing to new faculty during the hiring process the need for strong advising skills, underscoring that advising is a valuable part of the promotion and tenure process.